SJ429/DemograhicDataWithPlotly/README.md

 ## Belly Button Biodiversity Dashboard Analysis
-An interactive dashboard was used to explore the Belly Button Biodiversity dataset which cataloged the microbes that colonize human navels was built.
+An interactive dashboard was used to explore the Belly Button Biodiversity dataset which cataloged the microbes that colonize human navels.

 The Belly Button Analysis dashboard is at https://sj429.github.io/plotly-challenge/